 If you are struggling with depression, you are not alone and we can help.
 Even with a genetic predisposition for depression or traumatic experiences in your life that have shaped it, there are practical ways to help.

 When working with a therapist, you will be able to tailor a support plan for your needs and personality.
 Therapy can help you explore the contributing factors to depression, identify things that help to reduce depression, and adopt coping skills.
 Examples of coping skills include engaging in relationships, exercising, and eating a healthy diet.
 If you continue to be stuck a therapist can help you decide if a referral to a psychiatrist for medication could be warranted.
-We can also explore challenges in your thinking process around unhelpful thoughts and distorted perceptions that could be feeding your view of yourself, circumstances, and the world around you.
+We can also explore challenges in your thinking process around unhelpful thoughts and distorted perceptions.
+Those kinds of challenges could be feeding your view of yourself, your circumstances, and the world around you.

 We believe in taking a holistic approach to treating depression.
 We want to work with you at your pace to help you achieve your goals.

 The first step is always the hardest.
 You are not alone and we are here to help.

 - Schedule a free phone consultation or appointment.

 Online scheduling portal

 Silicon Valley Therapy does not offer crisis counseling or emergency services.
 Please use the following resources in the event of a crisis:

 Crisis Text Line: Text “Courage” to 741-741

 Santa Cruz County Psychiatric Services 800.952.2335